Last week, I travelled again.

-I’m eager to talk about travel in the present tense again, but I also know some countries are still very much in the thick of this pandemic, which makes this difficult.
-You may even be reading this while still in lockdown.
-Meanwhile, I’m in a place where the outbreak was relatively contained and where the streets are full of life again.
+What makes this a bit tricky, though, is that some countries are still very much in the thick of this pandemic.
+You might in fact still be in lockdown; meanwhile, I’m in a place where the outbreak was relatively contained and where the streets are full of life again.
+Since we’re all living in very different realities, for a while I wondered if it was too soon to blog about traveling.

 But I think now is also an appropriate time to start talking about travel again, given that at least some countries are coming out of lockdown.